simpledotorg/simple-server/doc/arch/016-ab-testing.md

 Subjects for active patient experiments will be selected for having an appointment scheduled during the experiment date range.

 Subjects for stale patient experiments will be selected for having last visited the clinic 35-365 days ago.
-To ensure that the two experiment subject groups are entirely mutually exclusive, we also filter out any patients who have an appointment scheduled during the experiment.
+We also filter out any patients who have an appointment scheduled in the future.
+This prevents messaging patients needlessly and also ensures that our experiment patient pools are mutually exclusive.

 ## Treatment Group Assignment

-Patients will be assigned to treatment groups completely at random using a simple Ruby randomization technique during the patient selection process.
+Patients will be assigned to treatment groups completely at random during the patient selection process.
 The patient's treatment group assignment will be captured via the TreatmentGroupMembership model.
 ## Test workflow

 Active patient experiment:
-- experiment will be started by running a script either manually or by scheduling it
+- experiment will be started by running a script either manually or by scheduling it ### name script
 - that script will select patients appropriate to the experiment
 - it will then assign all eligible patients to treatment groups at random
-- it will create all appointment reminders for experiment patients, based on the date of their next appointment and the information in their treatment group's reminder templates.
+- it will create all notifications for experiment patients, based on the date of their next appointment and the information in their treatment group's reminder templates.
 These will be marked as "pending" and will not be sent at this time.
-- a cron job will run every day and search for any pending appointment reminders that should be sent that day
+- a cron job will run every day and search for any pending notifications that should be sent that day
 - that cron will schedule individual text messages to be sent out that day
 - in India, text messages will first be sent as WhatsApp messages.
 If the WhatsApp message fails, we will resend the message as SMS.
 - in Bangladesh, text messages will first be sent as Imo messages.
 If the Imo message fails, we will resend the message as SMS.